 Commonly referred to as the “Porcelain Throne”, your toilet is one of the most convenient plumbing fixtures in your home.
-There really is no need to expand on why having a functional toilet is important in a home.
+There really is no need to expand on why having a functional one is important in a home.

 Mineral Deposits in the Tank

 Chipping away at mineral deposits takes too much time and energy.
 If the damage is extensive, you should have the toilet replaced.
-To protect your new toilet from meeting the same fate, you may want to consider having a respected Saskatoon plumbing company like Perfection Plumbing & Drain Cleaning Ltd. to add a water softener to your plumbing system.
+To protect your new toilet from meeting the same fate, you may want to consider having a respected Saskatoon plumbing company like Perfection Plumbing & Drain Cleaning Ltd. add a water softener to your plumbing system.

-Cracks Anywhere Around the Toilet
+Cracks Anywhere Around the Fixture

 Cracks can form anywhere around the body of your toilet.
 The two most troublesome areas where cracks form, however, are the tank and the bowl.
 These two areas are responsible for holding the most amount of water, and cracks can easily lead to problematic leaks later on.
 Sealing these cracks is only a stop-gas solution as the cracks can easily reappear.
-Replacing the toilet completely is often the best option.
+Needing to replace the toilet completely is often the best option.

 Toilet Uses Too Much Water

 Older toilets often use 3.4 gallons of water per flush.
 Modern toilets, on the other hand, only use 1.6 gallons per flush, yet are just as powerful in terms of flushing power.

 Some 1.8 gallons of water saved is no joke, especially once you stop to consider how many times you flush your throne on any given day.
 This is especially true if you have a lot of people living at home.
 Stop to think about how much you can save on your water bills by making the switch to a water-efficient model.